Aryannnthakurrr/Smart-Product-Search/QUICKSTART.md

 3. **Search process** (< 100ms):
    - Encodes your query into a vector
-   - Computes cosine similarity with all movie embeddings
+   - Computes cosine similarity with all material embeddings
    - Returns top matches with scores

 ## 📊 Performance

 - **Search latency**: < 100ms per query
-- **Cache size**: ~50MB for 5,000 movies
+- **Cache size**: Depends on number of materials in MongoDB
 - **Memory usage**: ~500MB when running
 - **Throughput**: ~100-500 requests/second